๐Ÿ—จ๏ธCOMmunicator

 • Qualitative methods (interviews, focus groups, ethnography, textual/discourse analysis) produce rich descriptions, enable deep understanding, and answer questions about meaning and context

-• Mixed methods combine both approaches—for example, using surveys to identify patterns and then interviews to understand why those patterns exist
+• Mixed methods combine both approaches.
+For example, a researcher might use surveys to identify a pattern (say, declining trust in news media) and then conduct interviews to understand why that pattern exists and what it means to people

 Quick Reference Table